 4.5 million Americans are bitten by dogs each year according to the Centers for Disease Control.
 About 20% (1 in 5) usually leads to the necessity of medical attention.
 Our Pittsburgh law firm helps western Pennsylvania residents recover when injured by animals.

 Unfortunately, a large number of animals who injure people are not first time offenders.
-When animals attack, and the owners are aware of any history of violence, they have duty to warn and protect the public from their animals.
+When animals attack, and the owners are aware of any history of violence, they have a duty to warn and protect the public from their animals.

-Each County in Pennsylvania has different requirements about licensing and handing of Dogs and other animals.
+Each county in Pennsylvania has different requirements about licensing and handing of dogs and other animals.
 Allegheny County requires a permit for each dog in the county.
 Owners of animals have a legal and moral duty to make sure that their animals are properly cared for, and restrained so as not to injure people.

 Our representation for all personal injury cases is based on a contingent fee structure.
 There is absolutely no fee unless we obtain monetary recovery.
 We advance 100% the costs and are only reimbursed from the client’s share if we are successful.